gopichandu-tech/Shopy_E_Commerce/README.md

 ## Status

-[Shopy] forntend part with notable e-commerce features are added.
+Shopy forntend part is completed with notable e-commerce added fetures.
 ## Credits

 List of contributors: